Open-Source-Community/linux-handbook/Chapter 6.md

 * **License information:** Details about the software's licensing terms.
 * **pre-installation, post-installation scripts:** Custom scripts executed before and after installation to perform additional tasks.

-## How Does the Package Manager Work
+## How Does the Package Manager Work?

 The general working principles of a package manager can vary slightly depending on the specific operating system, but the core concepts are similar.
 Here's a general overview of how a package manager works: